-When you do sign up, you have the option of taking the free masterclass.
+When you sign up, you have the option of taking the free masterclass.
 This one’s called How To Develop A Super Memory.
 It’s like a welcome video, and it gives an oversight into some of the course.

 Then, when you sign up and pay, you get to the warm-up.
-Before starting, there are five videos that are about an hour long.
+Before starting, five videos are about an hour long.
 This is the welcome, and it goes over what the course is, how to prepare for it, using the FAST learning method, how to take better notes, and 10-morning habits geniuses use.

 The daily assignments